silkkycloud/docker-pleroma/README.md

 - The image is being scanned by Trivy once a day

 # How to adopt for yourself
-Check the config.exs file and configurate it as you wish, next check which branch you want to use (by default it is stable one)
-Our docker compose is here https://github.com/silkkycloud/deploy-pleroma Our proxy deploy is here https://github.com/silkkycloud/deploy-pleroma-proxy (optional if you don't use media proxy)
+Check the config.exs file and configurate it as you wish, next check which branch you want to use (by default it is stable) Our docker compose is here https://github.com/silkkycloud/deploy-pleroma Our proxy deploy is here https://github.com/silkkycloud/deploy-pleroma-proxy (optional if you don't use media proxy)